Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides a direct use case: 'understand a trader’s edge' with a concrete example.
-It does not explicitly mention when not to use or list alternatives, but the context of sibling tools makes the specialization clear.
+The description provides a clear use case: 'Use to understand a trader's edge' with a concrete example.
+It does not explicitly state when not to use or list alternatives, but the purpose is well-defined and the context from siblings implies this is for per-token granularity versus overall performance.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.